Take your creativity to new heights with drones

 As with all DJI drones, the Mavic Air series is easy to fly.
 It does well in all but very strong winds, and the movements are so smooth it looks effortless.
 The Mavic Air series has numerous practical safety features built-in that can help reduce the number of crashes a beginner pilot might experience when flying a new drone.

 Flight Autonomy uses the powerful vision sensing system to observe the surrounding environment and learn its orientation to achieve comprehensive protection.
-One feature of this includes the Advanced Pilot Assistance Systems (APAS) that will help the Mavic Air to avoid obstacles around in front and behind it.
+One feature of this includes the Advanced Pilot Assistance Systems (now up to APAS 4.0) that will help the Mavic Air to avoid obstacles around in front and behind it.
 As you continue flying backwards and forwards, the system plans an appropriate flight path that automatically bypasses them.
-Other redundancies in place for safety measures include VisionCompass, more reliable Return to Home, and 3D Map Building.

-ActiveTrack has been improved too, with higher tracking precision and broader scenario applications, your drone can now follow subjects even when they're running, jumping, or cycling.
+ActiveTrack has been improved too, with higher tracking precision and broader scenario applications, your drone can now follow subjects and even autonomously avoid obstacles.
 With the new modes, smooth flight and excellent stabilised camera system you won't just be using this one for photos though - video is great too!
 Have your drone follow as you go, capturing it all with more detail.

-Incredible HDR video is made possible in the Mavic Air 2, with a high-performance Quad Bayer image sensor.
+Incredible HDR video is made possible in the Mavic Air 2S, with a high-performance Quad Bayer image sensor.
 A single frame separates exposure levels in different areas, accurately capturing light and dark details.
-The images are layered to create a colorful, balanced, and eye-catching picture with higher dynamic range.
+The images are layered to create a colourful, balanced, and eye-catching picture with a higher dynamic range.

 A Mavic Air 2 Drone can capture footage is exciting new ways, from the greatest places, and when you're done simply fold it up and head to the next location!

-Although the price point is higher than other drones on this list, the iconic full sized DJI Mavic Pro & Zoom drones totally deserve a spot here due to the fact that they are such an easy drone to fly and capture with!
+Although the price point is higher than other drones on this list, the iconic full-sized DJI 3 totally deserve a spot here due to the fact that it is such an easy drone to fly and capture with!

 The larger size means it offers great flight time too, with the same long-range remote controls, feeding live video to your smartphone, while capturing fantastic 4K video footage in a brilliantly portable and easy-to-use package.
 This powerful drone allows you to turn the sky into your creative canvas easily and without worry!

-Despite the size, the Mavic 2 has high-quality camera capabilities that lets beginner pilots capture professional-grade shots with ease!
-The two versions of Mavic 2 drones (Pro and Zoom) can capture stills in JPEG or DNG RAW format, and shoot 4K video to provide ultra-sharp and clean footage.
-It is stabilized by a 3-axis mechanical gimbal for super smooth aerial shots.
+Despite the size, the Mavic 3 has high-quality camera capabilities that let beginner pilots capture professional-grade shots with ease!
+The Mavic 3 can capture stills in JPEG or DNG RAW format, and shoot 4K video to provide ultra-sharp and clean footage.
+It is stabilized by a 3-axis mechanical gimbal for super-smooth aerial shots.
 While image and video capture is likely your biggest point of interest, you should be pleased to know that this drone comes with a host of sensors onboard that aid in-flight stability and safety so you can fly with confidence, while focusing in on the perfect shot.
 The additional cameras help to keep the drone from drifting in areas of poor GPS coverage and to prevent collision with obstacles, so the chances of your drone crashing into a wall or a tree reduce significantly (though the great build quality and durability of the drone provides extra insurance against that too).

 Beginner Mode – Since this article is about drones for beginners, we thought this feature is worth mentioning.
 Beginner mode is designed specifically for novice pilots and places restrictions on how high and far you can fly, meaning you don’t have to worry about losing sight or control of your drone.